nus-cs2103-AY2021S2/ip/docs/README.md

 Adds notes to an existing task. `[taskIndex]` indicates the index of the task as it appears in ToDoBeast.
 If there were existing notes present, they will be overwritten by the new notes.

+Note: if `[taskNotes]` is left empty, notes will be deleted from the task.

 Example of usage:

 `notes, 2, merge PR for assignment`